A FIRE CAN BE DEVASTATING – NOT ONLY TO THE HEALTH OF THOSE INVOLVED, BUT ALSO TO THE SURROUNDING LAND & PROPERTY…

 In addition to the Firexo fluid inside the vessel being eco-friendly, Firexo strives to provide resources and instruction in the proper disposal of the used vessel itself.

-The Firexo Small Extinguisher is not rechargeable, which means once it has been used, damaged, or gone expired, it must be disposed of properly.
+The Firexo Compact Extinguisher is not rechargeable, which means once it has been used, damaged, or gone expired, it must be disposed of properly.
 To dispose of a used-depressurized vessel, follow your local recycling program rules.
 To dispose of a damaged or expired vessel that still has charged pressure, reach out to your local Household Hazardous Waste (HHW) program or local Fire Department.
 A pressurized container such as a fire extinguisher is considered an explosive due to the danger the compressed vessel may cause to the surroundings.
 It is imperative that this type of item is handled and disposed of properly.

-The Firexo 0.5g, 1.5g, and 2.5g extinguishers are all re-chargeable vessels which provides the opportunity for them to be professionally tested in order to have a longer use or multiple uses if already used.
+The Firexo 0.5 gal, 1.5 gal, and 2.5 gal extinguishers are all re-chargeable vessels which provides the opportunity for them to be professionally tested in order to have a longer use or multiple uses if already used.
 Firexo would not advise in any circumstances for an untrained professional to attempt to service their own fire extinguishers.
 There are many parts to a fire extinguisher other than the vessel itself, such as the pressure gauge, handle, hose, nozzle, down pipe, etc. If, for example, a pressure gauge was faulty only a trained engineer could tell this with the equipment they carry.
 If ever faced with a fire, you need some assurances your extinguishers will work.
 There is a legal requirement for all employers to inspect, maintain, and test all portable fire extinguishers in the workplace and we recommend that this is carried out in accordance with OSHA Requirements, NFPA 10; Standard For Portable Fire Extinguishers.